intel/ai-reference-models/benchmarks/recommendation/tensorflow/ncf/README.md

     --docker-image intelaipg/intel-optimized-tensorflow:latest-devel-mkl
 ```

+6. The log file is saved to:
+`models/benchmarks/common/tensorflow/logs`

-6. The output of job should look something like this snippet for throughput and latency
+The output of job should look something like this snippet for throughput and latency

 Throughput with `batch_size=256`:
 ```